MHKace/Walkthroughs/Hacktify/Cross-Site-Scripting.md

 Looking at the following piece of code we need to craft a payload, <br>
 Payload: "&lt;img src=x onerror=alert("MHKace")>
 <img src="https://github.com/MHKace/Walkthroughs/assets/157091170/dbeab717-3960-4f1e-bca6-88b2ad41df41"><br><br>
-We can conclude that our lab is vulnerable to XSS for '?name=' and '?coin=' parameters and it is also vulnerable to open redirect on its '?redir=' parameter as it enables the attacker to craft and redirect to a random web page.
+We can conclude that our lab is vulnerable to XSS for '?name=' and '?coin=' parameters and it is also vulnerable to open redirect on its '?redir=' parameter as it enables the attacker to craft and redirect to a random web page. <br><br>

-Happy Hacking!!
+Happy Hacking!!<br>
 MHKace  :)